Kabam: History

 On September 10, 2015, Kabam, Disney Interactive, and Lucasfilm released Star Wars: Uprising.
 In September 2015, Nick Earl, president of worldwide studios, resigned.
 Mike Verdu was promoted to president of Kabam Studios and chief creative officer in charge of the publisher's game design and game quality.
 Aaron Loeb was promoted to president of Kabam Studios and live services, in charge of service quality.

 On January 7, 2016, Kabam announced it had sold its legacy games and third-party-published games to Chinese publisher GAEA Mobile.
 After the downsizing in April 2015, Kabam shut down several older games that were not transferred.

 On February 22, 2016, Kabam laid off 8 percent of its company workforce.
 Kevin Chou, Kabam's chief executive, said in an interview with GamesBeat that the company would focus on free-to-play massively multiplayer mobile games such as its then-current hits, Marvel Contest of Champions and Star Wars: Uprising, putting less emphasis on single-player games such as Fast & Furious.
-On June 23, 2016, Kabam announced that they would be selling Realm of the Mad God to DECA Games.
+On June 23, 2016, Kabam announced that it would be selling Realm of the Mad God to DECA Games.

 In July 2016, Kabam announced that Marvel Contest of Champions hit $100 million in gross revenue in seven months, the fastest of any game in the company's history (The Hobbit was next fastest at 13 months).
 In November 2016, Kabam appointed Jeff Howell to the newly created position of Chief Technology Officer.

 In August 2016, Kabam partnered with Hasbro to develop Transformers: Forged to Fight.
 The title was released on April 5, 2017.
 The game was shut down in January 2023 but was remade available to Netflix members in May 2023.

 As of March 1, 2017, Kabam was acquired by Netmarble.
 At this time, Tim Fields took over as CEO.

 On August 17, 2020, Kabam released Marvel Realm of Champions, a spin-off of Marvel Contest of Champions.
 That game would go on to shut down on March 31, 2022.

 On January 17, 2022, Kabam announced that Seungwon Lee from Netmarble would assume the role of CEO at Kabam.
 The company later released Disney Mirrorverse, a Disney crossover mobile role-playing game, on June 23, 2022.